Kublai Khan: Victory in northern China

-In 1251, Kublai's eldest brother Möngke became Khan of the Mongol Empire, and Khwarizmian Mahmud Yalavach and Kublai were sent to China.
+In 1251, Kublai's eldest brother Möngke became Khan of the Mongol Empire, and Khwarezmian Mahmud Yalavach and Kublai were sent to China proper.
 Kublai received the viceroyalty over northern China and moved his ordo to central Inner Mongolia.
-During his years as viceroy, Kublai managed his territory well, boosted the agricultural output of Henan, and increased social welfare spendings after receiving Xi'an.
+During his years as viceroy, Kublai managed his territory well, boosted the agricultural output of Henan, and increased social welfare spending after receiving Xi'an.
 These acts received great acclaim from ethnic Han warlords and were essential to the founding of the Yuan dynasty.
 In 1252, Kublai criticized Mahmud Yalavach, who was never highly valued by his ethnic Han associates, over his cavalier execution of suspects during a judicial review, and Zhao Bi attacked him for his presumptuous attitude toward the throne.
 Möngke dismissed Mahmud Yalavach, which met with resistance from Han Confucian-trained officials.

 In 1253, Kublai was ordered to attack Yunnan and he tried to ask the Dali Kingdom to submit.
 The ruling Gao family resisted and killed Mongol envoys.
 The Mongols divided their forces into three.
 One wing rode eastward into the Sichuan basin.
-The second column under Subutai's son Uryankhadai took a difficult route into the mountains of western Sichuan.
+The second column under Subutai's son Uriyangkhadai took a difficult route into the mountains of western Sichuan.
 Kublai went south over the grasslands and met up with the first column.
-While Uryankhadai travelled along the lakeside from the north, Kublai took the capital city of Dali and spared the residents despite the slaying of his ambassadors.
+While Uriyangkhadai travelled along the lakeside from the north, Kublai took the capital city of Dali and spared the residents despite the slaying of his ambassadors.
 The Dali emperor Duan Xingzhi (段興智) himself defected to the Mongols, who used his troops to conquer the rest of Yunnan.
 Duan Xingzhi, the last king of Dali, was appointed by Möngke Khan as the first tusi or local ruler; Duan accepted the stationing of a pacification commissioner there.
 After Kublai's departure, unrest broke out among certain factions.
 In 1255 and 1256, Duan Xingzhi was presented at court, where he offered Möngke Khan maps of Yunnan and counsels about the vanquishing of the tribes who had not yet surrendered.
 Duan then led a considerable army to serve as guides and vanguards for the Mongol army.
-By the end of 1256, Uryankhadai had completely pacified Yunnan.
+By the end of 1256, Uriyangkhadai had completely pacified Yunnan.